English Courses: Fall 2024

 3 Credit Hour(s)

 Writing Intensive.
 Instruction and practice in writing technical reports, proposals, and other technical writing forms.
 Additional instruction in conventions of science writing and translating technical information for general publics.
-Prerequisite: CMP 101 (UG)
+Prerequisite: CMP 101 or equivalent (UG)

 CMP 311: Advanced English Composition